 Macrodactylus subspinosus (F.)

 The rose chafer is a light tan beetle with a darker brown head and long legs.
 It is about 12 mm long.
 There is one generation per year.
+Larvae are larger C-shaped grubs that live in the soil.
 Adults emerge from the ground during late May or June, near grape bloom time, and live for 3 to 4 weeks.
 Females lay groups of eggs just below the surface in grassy areas of sandy, well-drained soils.
 The larvae (grubs) spend the winter underground, move up in the soil to feed on grass roots and then pupate in the spring.
 A few weeks later, they emerge from the soil and disperse by flight.
 Male beetles are attracted to females and congregate on plants to mate and feed.